AwsGeek/lightsail-containers-nginx/README.md

 ## 6. Create a container service

-Complete the following steps to create the Lightsail container service using the AWS CLI, and then push your local container images to your new container service using the Lightsail control (lightsailctl) plugin.
+Complete the following steps to create the Lightsail container service and then push your local container images to the new container service.

 1. Create a Lightsail container service with the [create-container-service](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lightsail/create-container-service.html) command.